opsdroid/opsdroid/docs/connectors/slack.md

 You need to choose between two backends.
 The [Events API](https://api.slack.com/apis/connections/events-api) or [Socket Mode](https://api.slack.com/apis/connections/socket).

+> **_NOTE:_** While it is not mandatory to configure the Event API before using Slack in Socket Mode, we recommend setting up the Event API for its full feature set.

 If you are unsure which one is the best for you, [Slack Faq](https://api.slack.com/faq#events_api) provide differences between those two.